Scholarships and Awards

 Honors students should be nominated by a faculty sponsor, and the normal expectation is that Cardin funds will support independent study during the academic year, although summer research under formal faculty supervision will also be eligible.
 Not-for-credit projects may also be submitted.
 The maximum grant for any individual student projects will be $1,000.
 There will be two opportunities each academic year to submit proposals.
 The fall deadline is October 27, and the spring deadline is March 2.

 Inquiries and proposals should be directed in electronic form to Interim Dean Katherine Black, College of Arts and Sciences at the University of Hartford.
 Selection of successful proposals will be the responsibility of the Dean.

-Elizabeth (Betsy) Williams Cathles had a lifelong love of natural history and human cultures, a unique sense of the importance of travel, and a great appreciation for the adventure of learning, discussion, and travel.
-In her last decade, one of her favorite activities was serving as a volunteer in the Mortensen Library Archives.
+Elizabeth (Betsy) Cathles volunteered in the University Library Archives for many years.
+She had a lifelong love of natural history and human cultures, a unique sense of the importance of travel, and a great appreciation for the adventure of learning.
+A fund has been established in her honor to support student research projects.
+Two $1,000 awards will be conferred for the 2021–2022 academic year.